 Today, LightStrike robots have been widely adopted with over 1,000 hospitals having integrated the patented technology as part of their comprehensive disinfection strategy and more than 45 peer-reviewed studies have been published validating the efficacy of LightStrike technology.
 Xenex launched the 6th model of LightStrike in December 2020 – continually seeking feedback from customers to create efficiencies and ease of use.
 LightStrike6, the current model, is faster, smarter, and sturdier than earlier versions.

-But a successful disinfection program requires more than technology – it needs people to run the robots and determine the protocols for where and when the robots should be operated.
+But a successful microbial reduction program requires more than technology – it needs people to run the robots and determine the protocols for where and when the robots should be operated.
 Xenex’s Xtra Care program offers a suite of options that provide customers with support and training tools.
 For Xenex, making an investment in this aspect of our business was equally as important as our product offering.
 The pandemic forced the healthcare industry to make a lot of changes.
 Understanding the challenges of training and onboarding new employees, Xenex developed and launched a plethora of training tools and resources that provide customers with benefits and support, many of them online.

 Now, customers who participate in the Xtra Care program benefit from scheduled and/or virtual education sessions that are great for new users and those who have been running their program for years, robot operator training classes, ad hoc epidemiological discussions to assess pathogens of concern, monthly performance and compliance reports/meetings, and predictive maintenance – just to name a few.

-The Xtra Care program makes it easier to train new employees or provide existing employees refresher courses on disinfection strategy best practices.
+The Xtra Care program makes it easier to train new employees or provide existing employees refresher courses on microbial reduction strategy best practices.
 And don’t worry, outside of our online tools – dedicated Account Executives and our Customer Success team are a phone call away.
 We understand that building a successful disinfection program involves a commitment from us to many departments within a hospital – and we’re here to help.

 1.Ghanotoji 2015, Kitagawa 2020., 2.
 Anderson DJ, et al. ICHE 2018:39